-From the quarantined desk of Landscape News comes a new series of live interviews with experts examining the linkages between COVID-19 and climate change.
-On World Health Day 2020, Landscape News editor Gabrielle Lipton will guide a conversation between head of the Gillespie Lab and Emory University associate professor Thomas Gillespie and University College London professor Kate Jones.
-The discussion will focus on the emergence and spread of disease among wildlife and how human impact on land-use and biodiversity can lead to global epidemics.
+On World Health Day 2020, Landscape News editor Gabrielle Lipton spoke with head of the Gillespie Lab and Emory University associate professor Thomas Gillespie and University College London professor Kate Jones.
+The discussion focused on the emergence and spread of disease among wildlife and how human impact on land-use and biodiversity can lead to global pandemics.

 Thomas Gillespie is associate professor of environmental sciences and environmental health at Emory University.
 His research examines interactions among anthropogenic environmental change; biodiversity; and the ecology and emergence of disease in wildlife, domestic animals, and people.
 His research group uses diverse pathogen study systems within mammal metapopulations and vectors in areas experiencing distinct forms of disturbance, such as selective logging and tourism.
 In addition to improving understanding of human-induced habitat changes on pathogen dynamics, this work provides the opportunity for early detection of novel pathogens.
 He is a National Geographic Explorer and U.S. Environmental Protection Agency Distinguished STAR Fellow, directs the Gombe Ecosystem Health Project at the request of Dr. Jane Goodall, directs infectious disease research for the Centre ValBio in Madagascar at the request of Dr. Patricia Wright, and serves on the IUCN Species Survival Commission.
 Twitter: @BiodiversHealth / Gillespie Lab